vedatdemir14/selenium-instagramfollowerslist/README.md

-# You need to create an Python file named LoginInfo to launch it.
+## You need to create an Python file named LoginInfo to launch it.
-Content of LoginInfo: \n
+###Content of LoginInfo
 username = ""
 password = ""